Crystal Taliefero

-Crystal Taliefero-Pratt (née Taliefero) is an American multi-instrumentalist and vocalist.
+Crystal Taliefero-Pratt (née Taliefero, born January 5, 1963) is an American multi-instrumentalist and vocalist.
 Taliefero grew up with a musical family, performing rhythm and blues with her brother in the Chicago metropolitan area.
 During her college years she was discovered by John Mellencamp, who helped guide her to a career as a professional musician.
-Taliefero performed with several artists throughout the 80s and 90s.
+Taliefero performed with several artists throughout the 1980s and 1990s.
 In 1989 she was hired as a studio musician for the Billy Joel Band, and she has been touring and recording with them ever since.

 Early life

 Born in Bourne, Massachusetts, Taliefero spent most of her childhood in Hammond, Indiana.
 By the age of 11 she had begun performing rhythm and blues around Hammond and nearby Gary, Indiana, where her family moved two years later.
 She joined her brother Charles in the singing group Black Mist (later renamed Magic Mist), who performed in the Chicago area.

 Taliefero attended William A. Wirt High School where she was a top athlete and graduated in 1981.
 She studied music at Indiana University, eventually making the dean's list.
 There, Taliefero was part of the Indiana University Soul Revue, Dr. James Mumford tutoring her.
 She was a member of Delta Sigma Theta sorority.